Douglas Little, Alchemist and Founder of Heretic Parfum

 What exactly do you make your fragrances with?

 The products that I use are obviously all natural, and the alcohol I use is corn alcohol.
 They call it a “perfumer’s alcohol”, and my reason for using it is not centered around health benefits, though that’s certainly a part of it.
 My reason for doing this is because I wanted to provide a natural product that harnesses the raw, wild, insane aspects of nature.
-For me, nature has always been a source of beauty, but as beautiful as nature can be, it is also terrifying, and that is the dual part that I’m speaking about with Heretic.
+For me, nature has always been a source of beauty, but as beautiful as nature can be, it is also terrifying, and that is the duality that I’m speaking about with Heretic.
 It’s a duality that really speaks to you, because within all of us, we have a beauty but we also have a terror — we have a masculine and we have a feminine that lives deeply within all of us, and this brand represents both of those aspects, and it’s something that I don’t believe there is anything like going on in the marketplace.
 Yes, there’s definitely an esoteric quality to the brand, but I wanted that to be there.
 I wanted there to be a sense of mystery and a sense of the exotic and the strange within.

 This brand is for someone who is looking for something as unique as they are — someone that is not looking to walk the same path as the rest.
 This brand is for those that have decided to move in a slightly different capacity.
 Sure, it’s a big concept to wrap around a perfume brand, but it’s very dear to my heart, and I strongly feel that there are a lot of people that would not like to smell like the rest of the pack anymore.
 In my branding, I talk about the wild and feral aspects of nature, and the fact that nature is a seductive force.
 The fragrances bring these things to light.
 A lot of them are smokier, and conjure ideas of incense and temples.

-I work with fragrance as way to be able to paint a picture of unusual places in people's minds.
+I work with fragrance as a way to be able to paint a picture of unusual places in people's minds.
 And that’s the other thing about fragrance that’s so magical — it’s like painting a picture.
 If I work with a lot of frankincense and myrrh, benzoin and peppers, then I can paint this picture that becomes a churchy, exotic, and spiritual place.
 If I work with smoke notes like birch tar, then all of a sudden, it starts to conjure an idea of campfires and a cozy home.

 Fragrance is quite magical, because it is an alchemical world.
 It truly is alchemy because it is about taking ingredients that are unbelievable on their own, but when you start to combine them, they turn into this explosive, mind bending experience.